 In this age of internet-powered interactions, creating a strong online presence has become highly prioritized by digital companies in Lebanon and almost everywhere else in the world.
 Realizing how it allows them to reach a wider audience, businesses have started building a solid foundation in terms of visibility across diverse online platforms.

 When it comes to widely-used methods, search engine optimization strategies often stand out.
 With a goal of making your website rank high on search engine results pages, most SEO companies make use of several techniques to turn this objective into reality.
-Generally, they are classified into three types: White, Black, and Gray Hat SEO.
+Generally, they are classified into three types: White Hat SEO, Black Hat SEO, and Gray Hat SEO.

 White, Black, or Gray